Mignar99/WeatherVisionNN/README.md

 ## Contact

-If you want help reproducing results, converting these notebooks into scripts, or preparing a cleaned demo for GitHub Pages, open an issue or contact the repository owner.
+If you want help reproducing results, converting these notebooks into scripts, or preparing a cleaned demo for GitHub Pages, open an issue or contact me.